open5e/open5e/source/equipment/magic-items/gem-of-brightness.rst

 -  The first command word causes the gem to shed bright light in a 30-­foot radius and dim light for an additional 30 feet.
-This effect doesn’t expend a charge.
+This effect doesn't expend a charge.
 It lasts until you use a bonus action to repeat the command word or until you use another function of the gem.

 -  The second command word expends 1 charge and causes the gem to fire a